Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-future-enhancements-english.rst

 Among them, there is:

 - up to what point meta-programming can help further enhance the engine?
-- could there be a more high-level modelling language that could ease the work of domain experts (ex: UML-based graphical editors helping them to define models as if they were sequential) while still being automatically mappable to a massively concurrent simulation engine like Sim-Diasca?
+- could there be a more high-level modelling language that could ease the work of domain experts (e.g. UML-based graphical editors helping them to define models as if they were sequential) while still being automatically mappable to a massively concurrent simulation engine like Sim-Diasca?
 - could hybrid simulations (i.e. simulations that have elements both in discrete time and in continuous time) be supported by Sim-Diasca ?
 A first step would be to support the continuous-time paradigm alongside the discrete one, before trying to merge them; for example, energy-related systems may have to be simulated partly with differential equations that cannot be easily solved nor discretised, partly with more event-based behaviours, and of course both themes would likely need to be coupled for more integrated simulations